Umneiah/Software_Assignment_1/1st_Question.md

 -------
 ###
-2-class contains functions and proberties, when we use class we hide alot of functions and only use an object from the class so it's apply encapsulation
+2-class contains functions and properties, when we use class we hide alot of functions and only use an object from the class so it's apply encapsulation
 .class has a public and private data, so it's apply data hiding and abstraction